 Further, other disorders—such as depression, brain tumors, Parkinson's disease, stroke and thyroid disease—have dementia symptoms similar to Alzheimer's.
 In fact, doctors make a probable diagnosis of the disease by eliminating other possible causes for the symptoms.

-A person experiencing dementia needs a complete medical and neurological exam, according to the association.
 The disease affects people in many different ways, making it difficult to predict how it will progress in any one individual.

 Reaching out for help

 While there is still no cure for Alzheimer's, many of the conditions that cause dementia are treatable.
 If your loved one shows signs that could indicate Alzheimer's, the association suggests that you schedule an evaluation with your doctor.